iron-bound-designs/exchange-addon-licensing/readme.md

 ## Help

+Documentation can be found in our [Help Center](https://ironbounddesigns.zendesk.com/hc/en-us/sections/201420916-Licensing).
-Formal documentation will be available at launch, but every admin page has a _Help_ tab with inline help for that screen.
+ Additionally, on every admin page has a _Help_ tab with inline help for that screen.

 ## HTTP API